Both Work and Life Matter

 These leaders are changing the rules of the game

 Managers who follow this approach get out of the business of micro-managing unnecessary details about how work gets done, and into the business of managing effectiveness.
-Ultimately, these leaders become role models of a new kind of leadership.
+Ultimately, this progressive community of leaders have become role models of a new kind of leadership.

 A FEW DEFINITIONS …